Rhododendron recurvoides

-Rhododendron recurvoides is a rhododendron species native to northeastern Upper Myanmar, where it grows at altitudes of about 3400 m.
+Rhododendron recurvoides is a species of flowering plant in the family Ericaceae.
+It is native to northeastern Upper Myanmar, where it grows at altitudes of about 3400 m.
 It is a dwarf shrub that grows to 1-1.5 m in height, with leathery leaves that are lanceolate to oblanceolate, and 3-7 x l-2 cm in size.
 The flowers are white flushed with pink, and spotted crimson.